 The pose improves digestion, increases circulation, and stimulates the respiratory system.
 The pose is quite rejuvenating as it quickly increases blood flow in the body.
 Any pose that quickly increases blood flow can bring you into a meditative state quite quickly, thus bringing additional benefits.

 Practicing Dolphin Plank Pose can bring calmness, peace of mind and focus to the practitioner.
-This pose can give you an outlet for the high frequency energies of anxiety, stress, frustration and anger.
-It can give you a physical challenge which can get your out of your own head filled with unproductive thoughts.
+This pose can give you an outlet for the high-frequency energies of anxiety, stress, frustration, and anger.
+It can give you a physical challenge that can get you out of your own head filled with unproductive thoughts.

 You will also notice that the pose helps with stamina and endurance by helping you get into the right mindset to hold the pose, even when it feels hard.
 When you practice and break through things that are difficult in your yoga practice, you cultivate the same kind of mindset to enter into your daily life.
 You begin to take your yoga “off the mat”.

 People suffering with recent or recurring issues or injuries in the wrists, shoulders or back should refrain or practice caution when practicing the pose.